Skip to Main Content

 “Without any credit history, you should expect to pay a bigger down payment and a higher interest rate than average as your lease will be considered to be higher risk,” says Steve Sexton, financial consultant and CEO of Sexton Advisory Group.

-2. Get a co-signer
+Get a cosigner

-“Having a co-signer with good to excellent credit helps to minimize the overall risk as the cosigner is responsible for fulfilling the monthly lease payments if you can’t,” says Sexton.
+“Having a cosigner with good to excellent credit helps to minimize the overall risk as the cosigner is responsible for fulfilling the monthly lease payments if you can’t,” says Sexton.

-To increase the chances that this approach will work, the co-signer should have a minimum credit score of 670 or better, says Sexton.
-Keep in mind that skipping payments can cause trouble for your co-signer along with yourself.
+To increase the chances that this approach will work, the cosigner should have a minimum credit score of 670 or better, says Sexton.
+Keep in mind that skipping payments can cause trouble for your cosigner along with yourself.

-3. Take over another lease
+Take over another lease

 Taking over an existing lease is one final way to get a lease with no credit.
 Instead of going through the leasing company directly, you approach a leaseholder about taking over their lease.
 While the car company still does a credit check, lenders are more willing to work with you since taking over a lease usually occurs when the other person is in danger of default.

 “Taking over a car lease also increases your chances of leasing a car with no credit as it also helps to minimize risk for the lender,” says Sexton.
-“There’s also a chance you might end up saving money on a car lease in the long run via this route because when you take over a car lease from another leasee, you can potentially benefit from what they’ve already put down on the car.”
+“There’s also a chance you might end up saving money on a car lease in the long run via this route because when you take over a car lease from another lessee, you can potentially benefit from what they’ve already put down on the car.”

 There may also be incentives offered that are designed to make taking over a lease more appealing, including having transfer fees covered.

-Even with no credit history it is still possible to lease a car.
+Even with no credit history, it is still possible to lease a car.
 Take the time to improve your odds of approval before heading to the dealer.
 You can increase your chances of getting approved for a lease by saving a larger down payment, finding someone who has a well-established credit history who is willing to be a co-signer, or taking over someone else’s lease.

 If none of these options do the trick, work on building your credit history and reapplying at a future date.
+You may also want to consider a bad credit loan to fund a cheaper car while you improve your score.